CodeYourFuture/curriculum/content/js1/blocks/generalise/index.md

 Now, we've handled any numerical inputs ending in 1.
 We can try to build up functionality for _any_ number ending in 2.

-We can start simply by adding a test case that only asserts something about the input of 2.
+We can start by adding a test case that only asserts something about the input of 2.

+We cannot add this assertion to the first test case - because the first test case checks for inputs that end in a 1.
+To check this different case, we need to introduce a new test case.

 ```js {linenos=table,hl_lines=["14-16"],linenostart=1}
 function getOrdinalNumber(num) {